 As time progresses our world is increasingly influenced by the abilities of AI and Machine learning.

-In oil & gas operations adoption and realisation has been slow.
+In oil & gas operations adoption and realisation have been slow.

-However slowly AI and machine learning in oil & gas is taking hold.
+However slowly AI and machine learning in oil & gas are taking hold.

 Machine Learning in Oil & Gas Applications can Transform the Industry